Super changes will hit saving strategies

 Why Self Managed Super Funds Should Have A Corporate Trustee

-Why I believe it is essential to have a company as trustee and the options to have individual trustees is short-sighted Time to Decide
+Why I believe it is essential to have a company as trustee and the options to have individual trustees is short-sighted

 The over-riding benefits of having a corporate trustee, rather than individual trustees, are summarised in the following comparison table: